Rhum agricole: Overview

 The rest of the Caribbean produces cane juice rums of varying ages.
 Most notable are the Barbancourt rums of Haiti which are aged to four, eight, and fifteen years.
 There are five hundred village cottage industry producers of clairin.
 A form of cane juice rum first appeared in Brazil where it is called cachaça.
 With the burgeoning craft distilling scene, new world styles of rhum agricole are appearing.
-New World rhum agricole distilleries include Chalong Bay and Lamai Distilleries in Thailand and Chamarel in Mauritius.
+New World rhum agricole distilleries include The Distillery Phuket (which produces Chalong Bay Rum) and Lamai Distilleries in Thailand and Chamarel in Mauritius.
 With the closure of Hawaii's crystalline sugar producing mills, some artisanal distilleries have opened which continue production of cane for rhum agricole.

 Rhum agricole is also produced in Taiwan.